Maruzen-Yushodo: Maruzen's main stores

 The Nihonbashi store (in the Nihonbashi Maruzen Tokyu Building) was Maruzen's original (registered) head office.
 It was directly connected to the Nihonbashi subway station.
 Maruzen's first store opened in 1870.
 It closed temporarily in October 2004 for reconstruction and reopened on March 9, 2007, after redevelopment by Tokyu Real Estate.

 The Sakae, Nagoya store (in the Maruzen Nagoya Building) opened in 1874.
 This was the company's flagship store in the Chubu region since its early days.
-Closed on June 24, 2012, due to the reconstruction of the building it occupied, which was owned by an affiliate of Tokyo Tatemono.
-Moved to the 6th and 7th floors of the adjacent Maruei building across the street and reopened in September of the same year.
-It also moved into a new building in the Sakae district that Heiwa Real Estate will build in 2015.
+It was closed on June 24, 2012, due to the reconstruction of the building it occupied, which was owned by an affiliate of Tokyo Tatemono.
+It moved to the 6th and 7th floors of the adjacent Maruei building across the street and reopened in September of the same year.
+It also moved into a new building in the Sakae district that Heiwa Real Estate built in 2015.
 The new Nagoya main store began operations on April 28, 2015.
 The previous store in Maruei continued to operate as the "Nagoya Sakae store", but the company closed the 7th floor on November 23, 2015, and the 6th floor on December 25, 2015, and announced its intention to withdraw from Maruei.